apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 <td>
 <em>(Optional)</em>
 <p>Determine the appropriate version of the backup tool image from ServiceVersion.
-the service version can represent an exact version, a version prefix, or a regular expression pattern.</p>
+Each service version in the list can represent an exact version, a version prefix, or a regular expression pattern.</p>
 <p>For example:</p>
 <ul>
 <li>&ldquo;8.0.33&rdquo;: Matches the exact version &ldquo;8.0.33&rdquo;</li>